pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 as well and making it empty again.
-So when a client is blocked with [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys) the reply callback is not called after [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient) is called, but every time a key is signaled as ready: if the reply callback can serve the client, it returns `REDISMODULE_OK` and the client is unblocked, otherwise it will return `REDISMODULE_ERR` and we'll try again later.
+So when a client is blocked with [`RedisModule_BlockClientOnKeys()`](#RedisModule_BlockClientOnKeys) the reply callback is not called after [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient) is called, but every time a key is signaled as ready: if the reply callback can serve the client, it returns `PHARMAVILLAGEMODULE_OK` and the client is unblocked, otherwise it will return `PHARMAVILLAGEMODULE_ERR` and we'll try again later.

 The reply callback can access the key that was signaled as ready by